Classical Non-Relativistic Fractons: Oppositely charged fractons on a line

 The two particles moves together as a dipole unit with a fixed separation and with a constant velocity, $v_{\text{eff}} = P K(D)$.
 In other words, the dipole moves as a free particle with an effective dipole moment- dependent mass $m_{\text{eff}} = K(D)^{-1}$.
-As we separate the two particles, we increase the dipole moment and therefore the mass.
-Particles with a large separation therefore once again become completely immobile.
-This qualitative picture for the motion of opposite-charged pair of fractons was also seen in \cite{Pretko_MachPhysRevD.96.024051}.
-Finally, let us observe that while the momentum of the centre of mass is constant, individual momenta evolve with time as shown in \cref{eq:eom_unlike_general} and increase indefinitely with time.
+For larger separation between the two particles, the dipole moment increase and so does the mass.
+Particles with a large separation therefore become immobile.
+This qualitative picture for the motion of opposite-charged pair of fractons was also observed in \cite{Pretko_MachPhysRevD.96.024051}.
+Finally, we note that while the momentum of the center of mass is constant, individual momenta evolve with time as shown in \cref{eq:eom_unlike_general} and increase indefinitely with time.